sdziallas/comp55/docs/labs/JavavsCPP.md

 | ![http://www.pxleyes.com/images/users/S/Sarah06/3485/fullsize/4e5f610b59f3a.jpg](diffjavacpp/media/image1.jpeg) | ![http://www.cityofws.org/portals/0/images/police/storytime2\_233.jpg](diffjavacpp/media/image2.jpeg) |
 Source: *[pxleyes](http://www.pxleyes.com)* and *[cityofws](http://www.cityofws.org)*

-C++ really just lets you do whatever you want, which is exciting, but can really mess you up.
+C++ just lets you do whatever you want, which is exciting but can mess you up.
 Java on the other hand is much more protective.
-You still get to be creative and expressive, but it makes sure you to take away any obvious ways to hurt yourself (you just have to be more creative).
+You still get to be creative and expressive, but it makes sure to take away any obvious ways to hurt yourself (you just have to be more creative).

-The languages are very similar syntax wise!
+The languages are very similar syntax-wise!
 If you have any doubts
 you should just go about how you would do things in C++ for most of the basic elements.
 I'm going to highlight a couple of differences.